-Recently, there has been a lot of media coverage regarding children developing smartphone addiction and how it is having a detrimental effect on their social and learning skills.
+Recently, there has been a lot of media coverage regarding children developing smartphone addiction.
+Stories worry about detrimental effects on social and learning skills.

 Step by Step Recovery agree that smartphone addiction is a growing cause for concern.
 However, what seems to have been neglected by the media, is the sheer number of adults that are struggling with smartphone addiction and how this impacts directly on the quality of their lives.